lizhihao6/MMCompression_open/docs/en/get_started.md

 Within Jupyter, the exclamation mark `!` is used to call external executables and `%cd` is a [magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-cd) to change the current working directory of Python.
 ```

-### Using MMSegmentation with Docker
+### Using MMCompression with Docker

-We provide a [Dockerfile](https://github.com/open-mmlab/mmsegmentation/blob/master/docker/Dockerfile) to build an image.
+We provide a [Dockerfile](https://github.com/open-mmlab/mmcompression/blob/master/docker/Dockerfile) to build an image.
 Ensure that your [docker version](https://docs.docker.com/engine/install/) >=19.03.

 ```shell
 # build an image with PyTorch 1.11, CUDA 11.3